Boaz Kramer: Biography

+After decades of elite wheelchair tennis training and daily hand-cycling, Kramer suffered progressive physical wear that resulted in severe nerve compression.
+In April 2025, he underwent emergency cervical spine surgery at the Tel Aviv Medical Center to relieve immense pressure on his spinal cord.
+The procedure involved the removal of a cervical vertebra and adjacent discs, which were replaced with a permanent metal plate and fixation screws.

-Kramer is married to Shirley Faitelson since 2008.
-He is a father of three children, Rommy (daughter), Suf (son) and Ofri (daughter).
+Kramer is married to Shirley Faitelson since 2008, and lives in Tel Aviv.
+He is a father of three children, Rommy (daughter), Suf (son), and Ofri (daughter).

 Sports career

+Wheelchair tennis competitor

 In 2012, Kramer was ranked 9th in the world in wheelchair tennis.

 Towards the 2008 Paralympic Games, Kramer was chosen by the Israeli Paralympic Committee as Shraga Weinberg's partner in the wheelchair tennis doubles tournament.
 He competed in the singles event and was eliminated by World Number 3 Nicolas Taylor, In the doubles tournament he and Weinberg won silver.

 In 2012, Kramer together with Shraga Weinberg and Noam Gershony won the Wheelchair Tennis World Team Cup.

 In the London 2012 Paralympic Games Kramer reached 1/4 Final, where he lost to World Number 1 David Wagner.

+Sports administrator
-Since 2011 he has served as executive director of the Israel Sport Center for the Disabled, one of the largest Disabled Sport Facilities and programs in the world.

-In 2012, Kramer was elected by the Israeli Globes Magazine as one of the 40 most prominent young CEOs in the country.
+Since 2011 he has served as executive director of the Israel Sport Center for the Disabled, one of the largest Disabled Sport Facilities and programs in the worlda.
+In 2012, Kramer was elected by the Israeli Globes newspaper as one of the 40 most prominent young CEOs in the country.